cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 > ~~~
 > {: .language-cpp}
 >
 >
 {: .solution}

-The fitting and storing of the fit output of each bin is achieved by the following loop
+The fitting and storing of the fit output of each bin is achieved by the following loop in the `Efficiency.C` code.

 ~~~
 for (int i = 0; i < bin_n; i++)